ceorron/cycle-bit-random-number-generator/README.md

  - optional automatic reseed (off by default)
  - scalable internal count variable

-This means that the two version will produce differnt values after the reseed point (if reseed enabled), and/or if a non default internal count variable size is used.
+This means that the two version will produce different values after the reseed point (if reseed enabled), and/or if a non default internal count variable size is used.

 Please use and let me know what you think.